yugabyte/yugabyte-db/docs/content/latest/releases/whats-new/latest-releases.md

 #### Core database

 - Quickly evict known unresponsive tablet servers from the tablet location cache.
 Applies only to follower reads.
-For example, when tablet servers are not replying to RPC calls or dead — not sending heartbeats to the master for 5 minutes.
+For example, when tablet servers are nonresponsive or dead — not sending heartbeats to the master for 5 minutes.
 This could also happen after decommissioning nodes. [#1052](https://github.com/yugabyte/yugabyte-db/issues/1052)

 #### Yugabyte Platform